A list of where to donate and recycle household items after decluttering.

 So, not only would you like your discards to land somewhere where they might be useful, but we surely don’t need to add more to our landfills.
 What do you do with all your discards and where to recycle?
 I’m here with some answers.

 There are many agencies and charities where you can donate your gently used items and make them available to those who need it.
-If you’re documenting your donations to charity for tax purposes, here’s a site which gives suggested values of commonly donated items.
+If you’re documenting your donations to charity for tax purposes, here’s a site that gives suggested values of commonly donated items.

 Now that you have a list of charities and know where to donate and places to recycle …keep uncluttering!